SafeExamBrowser/seb-testing/win/2.2.1/README.md

 - Fixed URL filters weren't saved for exam mode configs
 - Fixed reconfiguring from touch optimized to "desktop" mode: Taskbar stayed large
 - Fixed .seb config file as additional resource wasn't loaded by SEB

-Known issues in this build:
-- If blocked URL is opened as a new window, the message "calling this URL is not allowed" is displayed behind a white page
-- If canceling opening a seb(s):// link (inside SEB), the SEB browser tries to download the config file